 70% loss in profits due to a reduction of over $5.00 per pig attributed to the nursery stage alone,

 based on decreased growth rates, increased feed conversion, and increased mortality

 Air Filtration Is Your Front Line Defense

 Trials conducted by the University of Minnesota Swine Disease Eradication Center found that the risk of the indirect spread of PRRSV can be reduced with a comprehensive biosecurity program that includes air filtration.
 Unfortunately, most ventilation systems in swine facilities are typically designed to supply fresh air and control the inside temperature, not to provide air filtration.
-However, an effective air filtration system traps the airborne virus and its contaminants, preventing them from entering a facility and spreading throughout.
+However, an effective air filtration system traps airborne viruses such as PRRSV and other common threats, including PEDV, influenza viruses, and mycoplasma hyopneumoniae, preventing them from entering a facility and spreading throughout.

-At AAF Flanders, we understand the threat that sow and other animal farming operations face from the virulent and costly PRRS virus, as well as other pathogens with the potential to have a significant impact on your herd, production levels, and operating costs.
+At AAF Flanders, we understand the threat that swine farming operations face from the virulent and costly PRRS virus, as well as other pathogens with the potential to have a significant impact on your herd, production levels, and operating costs.
 Our goal is to provide you with comprehensive information for assessing your risk, and filtration investment strategies to reduce your risk and the projected return on your investment.
-AAF Flanders offers air filtration solutions and climate control options to meet the unique needs of your farming operation, protecting animal health, and profitability.
+AAF Flanders offers air filtration solutions and climate control options to meet the unique needs of your farming operation, protecting both animal health and profitability.